 Growing up in a Narcissistic Family

-It has taken me years to work out my family dynamic, and although it really hurt to have to face the facts head on, in the end it was essential for me to move on and start healing.
+It has taken me years to work out my family dynamic.
+It really hurt to have to face the facts head on, but it was essential for me to move on and start healing.

 My brother and I had totally different jobs in the family.